-For 2020, we added a list of the best mobile banking apps available today.
+What’s changed in 2021?
+We added a list of the best mobile banking apps available today.
 All of our recommendations offer unique mobile app features that help you budget, save and track your money.
+We replaced Simple with Alliant Credit Union because it’s shutting down this year.

 Ally Bank has a sleek mobile app that lets you remote deposit checks, transfer money, pay bills, find nearby ATMs and set debit card preferences.
 The app requires fingerprint or face authentication for extra security.
 Plus, those who use Ally Invest can manage their investments and their bank accounts all in one place.